Semsially/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that sets the mode of the file hello.
 Write a script that sets the mode of the file helloe to the same as olle's.
 Create a script that adds execute permission to all subdirectors.
+Create a script that creates a directory called my_dir.